stefannothaft/easy_ts_project/README.md

 # easy_ts_project
 How to create an easy project to try some code in TypeScript.
 Like in ABAP a "Z-Report" :-)

+You can find the demo code in file demo.ts.

 ## Steps to reproduce
 1. Create the package.json
     ```shell